ubco-mds-2025-labs/project-step-2-chongwensun1992-beep/Function_Guide_Reference.md

 # SmartBudget — FUNCTIONS.md (Final Version)

-This document outlines every module, class, and function within the SmartBudget package, providing a clear reference for structure and behavior.
-It supports transparency for reviewers, improves long-term maintainability, and ensures the project is fully prepared for evaluation.
+This document provides a complete reference to all modules, classes, and functions within the SmartBudget package.
+It is designed to give reviewers a clear overview of the system’s architecture, ensure full transparency of internal behaviors, and support long-term maintainability.
+The structure presented here reflects the final, evaluated version of the project and serves as the authoritative specification for all implemented features.

 ------------------------------------------------------------
 PACKAGE STRUCTURE OVERVIEW